After Delays, Republicans Rolled Out A New Pandemic Relief Bill. Democrats Balked

 It also includes a marquee issue for Republicans in this relief bill: new legal protections for businesses against pandemic-related lawsuits.

-"We have produced a tailored and targeted draft that will cut right to the heart of three distinct crisis facing our country: getting kids back in school, getting workers back to work and winning the health care fight against the virus," McConnell said from the Senate floor.
+"We have produced a tailored and targeted draft that will cut right to the heart of three distinct crises facing our country: getting kids back in school, getting workers back to work and winning the health care fight against the virus," McConnell said from the Senate floor.

-McConnell said the measure would be called the HEALS Act, or the Help, Economic Assistance, Liability Protection and Schools Act.
+McConnell said the measure would be called the HEALS Act, or the Health, Economic Assistance, Liability Protection and Schools Act.
 Key committee chairs drafted the various components of the bill and introduced them later Monday in separate speeches on the Senate floor.

-McConnell said the bill would include another round of direct payments to Americans, in the same amount that was in the previous CARES Act that Congress passed in March — $1,200 for individuals up to an income cap, with more for families with children.
+McConnell said the bill would include another round of direct payments to Americans in the same amount that was in the CARES Act that Congress passed in March — $1,200 for individuals up to an income cap, with more for families with children.

 McConnell also said there would be a supplement to unemployment benefits.
-However, he made clear he did not support extending the current $600 per week now in effect, saying of the program: "We have to do it in a way that does not slow down reopening."
+However, he made clear that he does not support extending the current $600 per week now in effect, saying: "We have to do it in a way that does not slow down reopening."

-Senate Finance Committee Chairman Chuck Grassley released details showing that the weekly supplemental payment would fall to $200 per week through September, and starting in October it would be replaced with an amount that would replace 70% of lost wages through a formula created by states.
+Senate Finance Committee Chairman Chuck Grassley released details showing that the supplemental payment would fall to $200 per week through September and that starting in October it would be replaced with an amount that would replace 70% of lost wages through a formula created by states.
 Those states unable to implement a new system could apply for a waiver and continue a fixed amount for up to two months.

-Republicans and Democrats have feuded over how much unemployment support should replace someone's lost wages — at, below, or more than what a worker was being paid before the economic disruption wrought by the pandemic.
+Republicans and Democrats have feuded over how much unemployment support should replace someone's lost wages — at, below or more than what a worker was being paid before the economic disruption wrought by the pandemic.

-In addition, McConnell indicated there would be money for schools, for testing, for additional loans to small businesses, and legal protections for health care workers and businesses.
-He said the bill would also include a plan to manufacture personal protective equipment in the U.S., to avoid the need to acquire a stockpile from China.
+In addition, McConnell indicated there would be money for schools, coronavirus testing and additional loans to small businesses, as well as legal protections for health care workers and businesses.
+He said the bill would also include a plan to manufacture personal protective equipment in the U.S. to avoid the need to acquire a stockpile from China.

-McConnell didn't immediately unveil the costs of the bill, but it has been estimated to cost around $1 trillion.
+McConnell didn't immediately unveil the cost of the bill, but it has been estimated it will cost around $1 trillion.

 Tough negotiations expected

-The move sets in motion difficult negotiations ahead for Republicans and Democrats, with the parties diverging dramatically for this new effort in COVID-19 relief.
+The move sets in motion difficult negotiations for Republicans and Democrats, with the parties diverging dramatically on this new effort in coronavirus relief.

-Earlier this year, Congress approved four rounds of relief aid in a matter of weeks, with talks between White House officials and Democrats cementing deals totaling about $3 trillion in aid.
+This year, Congress approved four rounds of relief aid in a matter of weeks, with talks between White House officials and Democrats cementing deals totaling about $3 trillion in aid.

 Now, Democrats say Republicans should instead start with their proposal, known as the HEROES Act, approved by House Democrats more than two months ago.